-Social WorkOther Titles: Co-Director, Centre for Inclusion and Citizenship, Social Inclusion and Equity Research Cluster Leader, Institute for Community Engaged Research Associated Health Researcher, The Collaborative RESearch Team to study psychosocial issues in Bipolar Disorder [CREST.BD]
+Canadian Institute for Inclusion and Citizenship (CIIC), Faculty of Health and Social Development, Social WorkOther Titles: Director, Canadian Institute for Inclusion and Citizenship; Social Inclusion and Equity Research Cluster Leader, Institute for Community Engaged Research Associated Health Researcher, The Collaborative RESearch Team to study psychosocial issues in Bipolar Disorder [CREST.BD]

 Rachelle’s research programme is informed by two complementary streams: 1) a substantial focus on the socio-cultural practices that promote social inclusion and equity, and 2) a methodological focus on community based participatory research methods.
 Critical disability studies is central to the first stream informing Rachelle’s research in the area of community living and intellectual disability.

-Rachelle is the co-director of the Centre for Inclusion and Citizenship (CIC), the only university based research centre in Canada with a dedicated focus on intellectual disability policy and practice.
-The CIC was established as a partnership between the University of British Columbia, government, and community living organizations and supporters seeking to further the inclusion and full citizenship of people with intellectual disabilities and their families, locally, nationally, and globally.
-More specifically, the CIC was created to meet an identified need to conduct research to influence and inform policy and practice through learning, research, and knowledge exchange [visit – http://cic.arts.ubc.ca].
+Rachelle is the co-director of the UBC Canadian Institute for Inclusion and Citizenship (CIIC), the first university based research centre in Canada with a dedicated focus on intellectual and developmental disability policy and practice.
+The CIIC was established as a partnership between the University of British Columbia, government, and community living organizations and supporters seeking to further the inclusion and full citizenship of people with intellectual disabilities and their families, locally, nationally, and globally.
+More specifically, the CIIC was created to meet an identified need to conduct research to influence and inform policy and practice through learning, research, and knowledge exchange [visit – http://cic.arts.ubc.ca].

 Rachelle is also a member of the UBC Institute for Community Engaged Research (ICER) and the leader of the social inclusion and equity research cluster [visit – http://icer.ok.ubc.ca].
-She is also an associated health researcher of the Collaborative RESearch Team to study psychosocial issues in Bipolar Disorder (CREST.BD) [visit – http://www.crestbd.ca].
+She is also an associated health researcher of the Collaborative RESearch Team to study psychosocial issues in Bipolar Disorder (CREST.BD).

 Rachelle’s doctoral degree was in interdisciplinary studies with a focus on critical disability studies.
 Drawing on feminist poststructural theories, Rachelle explored how three culturally Deaf women perceived the influence of hearing loss on their identities.
 This interest emerged from her 20 years of practice working with Deaf, hard of hearing an

-- The BC Transitioning Youth with Disabilities and Employment – “The TYDE Project” [$138,000; Co-Funded by the Canadian Institutes for Health Research and the Social Sciences and Humanities Research Council] April 2016 – March 2018.
-For more information visit https://mytyde.ca
+- The BC Transitioning Youth with Disabilities and Employment – “The TYDE Project” [$1,331,650; Co-Funded by the Canadian Institutes for Health Research and the Social Sciences and Humanities Research Council – Partnership Grant] April 2018 – March 2023.
+For more information visit https://mytyde.ca [Hole – Principal Investigator]

 Journal Articles: (students are indicated by an asterisk)